-How do we move toward fair energy access?
+How do we move toward Energy Equity?

 Utility companies are expanding to meet the needs of a growing population.
 In Michigan, utility companies must submit an Integrated Resource Plan (IRP) to the Michigan Public Service Commission (MPSC) for approval.
 IRPs describe the utility companies' energy production plans.
-Utility companies are not currently required to include an assessment of health impacts in a proposed IRP.23
+Utility companies are not currently required to include an assessment of health impacts in a proposed IRP.